 If you are wanted for a crime, you are probably wondering what happens after an arrest.
-At the Law Office of Vikas Bajaj, APC, we have over 16 years experience helping people accused of a crime.
+At the Law Office of Vikas Bajaj, APC, we have over 19 years of experience helping people accused of a crime.
 To assist you, we put together an infographic that explains the post-arrest process.
 If you need more information, call San Diego criminal attorney Vikas Bajaj to discuss your case.
 We offer a free consultation.

 Phase One: Pre-arrest Investigation

 During this period you may have been contacted regarding an ongoing investigation or served with a search warrant.
 If you are contacted by the police, remain silent and do not offer any information other than identification.

 Phase Two: Arrest and Booking

 If you are arrested, you need to remain silent at all times and ask for an attorney.
 After your arrest, you will be booked.

 You must be brought before a judge for what is known as an arraignment within 48 hours of your arrest (not including weekends and holidays.
 Bail will be set at the arraignment.

 Depending on the charges, you will have a Felony Disposition Conference (FDC).
 During this conference, the prosecution might make an offer – otherwise known as a plea.

 The preliminary hearing is set to decide two issues: (1) Is there probably cause to believe that a crime was committed, and (2) if yes, is there probably cause to believe that the defendant is person who committed the crime.